 Responding to Requests

-When a participant requests an accommodation, respond back as quickly as possible.
+When a participant requests an accommodation, respond as quickly as possible.
 It may take several communications to work through the details of a particular request.
 In some circumstances, several options may be available to address an accessibility need.
 The option preferred by the participant should be given primary consideration.
 Event planners should also budget for anticipated costs associated with an accommodation.
 Any questions about whether an accommodation request is reasonable, including associated costs, or general questions regarding accessibility requirements at events may be directed to the Office of Institutional Equity at 860-486-2943 or email@example.com.